 The amount of lumens is not the critical factor – but that the light within the enclosure or room is consistently bright enough to break the “night cycle”.

 Why do you recommend 72 hours of continuous light for cases of chronic egg laying?

 The 72 hours of light is used to reset the circadian rhythm.
-This is ONLY needed for chronic egg layers.
-All other animals with suspected hormonal issues may just have

 I am concerned with how the continuous light will affect my bird.
 Will it be able to sleep?
 Won’t it stress my bird?

 Your bird will be able to sleep in the light.
-Continuous light is much less stressful than chronic egg laying or egg binding.
+Continuous light is much less stressful than chronic egg-laying or egg binding.